 Executive officers who are required to file reports pursuant to Section 16 of the Exchange Act are similarly expected, within five years of appointment or within three years of an increase in base salary, to acquire and retain Glacier shares having a specified market value.
-The CEO is expected to own shares having a market value equal to at least six times his or her annual base salary, and each other executive officer is expected to own shares having a market value equal to at least four times his or her annual base salary.
+The CEO is expected to own shares having a market value equal to at least six times his or her annual base salary, and each other executive officer is expected to own shares having a market value equal to at least six times or her annual base salary, and each other executive officer is expected to own shares having a market value equal to at least four times his or her annual base salary.
 Each of our executive officers has met the guideline or is on track to meet the guideline within the required timeframe.